 My Happy Place. #sketching #pencildrawing #capecod

-The Wild Robot will escape…next Spring! - 4 days ago
+The Wild Robot will escape…next Spring! - one month ago

 I was blown away by the amazing response to my first novel, The Wild Robot.
 Thank you to everyone who read and shared it!
 I’ve been hard at work on the sequel, The Wild Robot Escapes, and I cannot wait for you all to find out what happens to Roz after she leaves the island.
 What I love most about writing children’s novels is how it forces me to focus on what’s truly important to the story.
 I don’t want to bore young readers with...
 Read more...